spurjhattam2207/eDC-round-2/README.md

 # Features

-Write briefly about various features of your project and highlight any that make it stand out.
+The pages speak for themselves :)

 # Design Decisions

-Sorry, due to lack of time just see final results
+Sorry, due to lack of time, I won't be able to explain every single tweak although you can call me and I'll explain.
+For now just see the final results